Zacharyat19/Sorting-Visualization/README.md

 # Sorting-Visualization
-A sorting visualiser built in python for Bubble and Merge sort (currently windows only).
+A sorting visualiser built in python for Bubble and Merge sort.
+Recquires an X server for WSL users, can be found here: https://mobaxterm.mobatek.net/

-To run: python main.py in the command prompt directory
+To run: python (python3 on linux) main.py